MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 In Dynamics 365 Field Service, a service resource is a person who can be scheduled to perform the service delivery process, or equipment that can be used in that process.

 In Dynamics 365 Business Central, the term *service resource* covers the people who provide the service, whereas the term *service item* covers the items that can be serviced.
 In Dynamics 365 Supply Chain Management, the term *service object* covers the items that can be serviced.

+### Settlement

+The process of settling transactions between different document types, such as invoices, payments, credit memos, and fees.

 ### Shipment